MMuzykant00/flask-docker-heroku/README.md

 # Flask Docker App 🚀

 A simple Flask web application running inside a Docker container.
-This project provides a basic example of how to deploy a Flask application using Docker and is ready for deployment on Heroku.
+This project provides a basic example of how to deploy a Flask application using Docker and is ready for deployment on Heroku or Render.

 ![Demo GIF](gif/Presentation.gif)